tigoe/BluetoothLE-Examples/cordova/README.md

 #### Bean

-This example finds, connects and reads data from the Bean.
-(TBD: clean the data received)
+This example finds, connects and reads data from the Bean using Apache Cordova.

+#### Sensor

+This example discovers and connects to BLE Sensor Service using Apache Cordova.

+#### Volume

+This example discovers and connects to BLE Volume Service using Apache Cordova.